CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 Usually, `RollupOptions` is an object exported from [Rollup Config File](https://rollupjs.org/guide/en/#configuration-files).
 CMS builder needs different configs for different targets, so your `rollupConfig` function should return an object with configs labeled by properties:

 - `main` - Options used by default for all types of bundles.
-- `adminPanel` - Options that replace main only for Admin panel bundles.
+- `admin` - Options that replace main only for Admin panel bundles.
 - `frontend` - Options for frontend bundle ().
 - `backend` - Options for backend bundle.